 While the road that leads to perdition

 They say there will be a grand round-up,

 To be cut by the riders of judgment

 Perhaps there will be a stray cowboy

 Who’ll be cut by the riders of judgment

 And shipped to the sweet by and by.

 Cowboy sports and customs were frequently revived in Kansas by “Cowboy Rodeo” and “Frontier Day” celebrations.
 Pioneer times were regularly recalled at various old settlers gatherings held annually throughout the State.
 Spelling bees, bean suppers, oyster suppers, box socials, amateur minstrels, and similar old-fashioned amusements are occasionally revived as novelties by clubs and church societies.

-By the early 1900s, Kansas African-Americans discarded their heritage of Southern superstitions and acquired, in varying degrees, those of his white neighbor.
-However, many still believed that if the church bell gave an after toll, a member of the congregation would soon die; that bad luck would come if a broom struck someone; and that a sleeping person would tell his dreams if his hand was placed in cold water.
+By the early 1900s, Kansas African-Americans discarded their heritage of Southern superstitions and acquired, in varying degrees, those of their white neighbors.
+However, many still believed that if the church bell gave an after toll, a member of the congregation would soon die, that bad luck would come if a broom struck someone, and that a sleeping person would tell his dreams if his hand was placed in cold water.
 The last was said to have been a fundamental and useful tenet in the credo of wives.

 About the Article: Most of the historical text in this article comes from Kansas, A Guide to the Sunflower State, written by authors working for the Federal Writer’s Project, Viking Press, New York, 1939.
 However, other sources have also been used, the content combined, and heavy editing has occurred, resulting in much change from the original.